 Siyeh Pass Trail is a 19.3 mile lightly trafficked out and back trail located near East Glacier Park, Montana that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and backpacking and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and backpacking and is best used from March until October.

 Awesome hike, one of my favorites.
 Don't go out and back.
 Hike to the sunrift gorge trailhead and take shuttle back to your car

 Awesome hike!
 Beautiful views from both sides of the pass.
 Does involve some elevation gain and a fair share of descent but the change in terrain keeps it exciting.